Nagendra1997/mesibo-documentation/index.md

 ### 2. Create the conference participants (users)

 In mesibo, the conference room is a group that allows communication between multiple users - that could be a video or a voice conference.
 Each group contains one or more users who will be participants of this conference call.
-To create participants, you need to create mesibo users.
-Mesibo will create an access token for each user and give it to you which you can send it to your users.
-Your user can then use this access token in Mesibo Real-time APIs using `setAccessToken` function to connect to mesibo.
+To create participants, you need to create mesibo users. mesibo will create an access token for each user and give it to you which you can send it to your users.
+Your user can then use this access token in mesibo Real-time APIs using `setAccessToken` function to connect to mesibo.

-Read [Get Started Guide]({{ '/documentation/get-started/' | relative_url }}) and [Writing your First mesibo Enabled Application]({{ '/documentation/tutorials/first-app/' | relative_url }}) for a better understanding of mesibo users and tokens.
+Read [Get Started Guide]({{ '/documentation/tutorials/get-started/' | relative_url }}) and [Writing your First mesibo Enabled Application]({{ '/documentation/tutorials/first-app/' | relative_url }}) for a better understanding of mesibo users and tokens.

 In a real app, you create groups and participants on-demand using mesibo REST APIs.
 We will explain both the ways of performing these operations, creating a group, and adding users - using the console and using REST APIs.